Anthony Is Back In The New Bridgerton Trailer

 According to Brownwell, who was also the showrunner on Season 3, Sophie and Benedict’s romance was “the easiest book to adapt” to TV.
 “It lent itself really closely to television structure for a love story,” she said.
 “There are just a lot of rich set pieces that gave us juicy conflict and high stakes.
 I think fans will be happy to see quite a few of the set pieces from the book in the show.”

-In the book, Benedict and Sophie meet at a masked ball.
+The book mirrors Cinderella, with Benedict and Sophie meet at a masked ball.
 Sophie works as a servant in her stepmother’s house, opening up a new world for the Bridgerton universe.
 “We talked a lot about going downstairs and how that would affect the overall tone of the show and I think, actually, it seamlessly blends into the themes that we were trying to explore this season,” Brownell added.
 “Benedict very much lives in a fantasy world.
 Sophie very much lives in a harsher reality.
 The idea is that, for each of them, neither of those stations are where they need to live in order to find true love.”

 “Benedict needs to be braver about committing and going after what he really wants and believes in.
 Sophie needs to be courageous in love and courageous about allowing herself to dream,” she continued.
 “And you can apply that to so many things outside of romantic love — I think all of us could channel a little more courage to be our true selves and go after what we really want in our everyday life.”

-The First Photos Are Seriously Swoon-Worthy
+The First Photos Were Seriously Swoon-Worthy

 On Valentine’s Day 2025, Netflix treated all the lovestruck Bridgerton fans with a first glimpse of Season 4.
 Along with a short preview clip, the streamer shared the first photos of the season, showing Benedict and Sophie’s first meeting at the masquerade ball.